MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed an issue where a watermark was reflected correctly when a label is changed.
 - Fixed  an issue where Office apps behaved unexpectedly if the [`color`](clientv2-admin-guide-customizations.md#specify-a-color-for-the-label) value for a label has an invalid value.
 - Fixed an issue where selecting permissions via the File Explorer **Classify and protect** option removes email addresses from the defined permissions if multiple email addresses include an apostrophe (**'**).
-- Fixed an issue where the auto-labeling custom text tooltip configured did not display as expected in case of an AsyncPolicy applied.
+- Fixed an issue where the auto-labeling custom text tooltip configured didn't display as expected in case of an AsyncPolicy applied.
 - Fixed an issue when [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) behaved unexpectedly when attaching an email to another, newly encrypted email.
 - Fixed an issue where an AIP-related error appeared after a child label is added and scoped to *Groups & Sites*.
-- Fixed an issue where the **Delete Label** icon did not appear in the Outlook classification bar when mandatory labeling is enabled across Office, [but not in Outlook](clientv2-admin-guide-customizations.md#exempt-outlook-messages-from-mandatory-labeling).
+- Fixed an issue where the **Delete Label** icon didn't appear in the Outlook classification bar when mandatory labeling is enabled across Office, [but not in Outlook](clientv2-admin-guide-customizations.md#exempt-outlook-messages-from-mandatory-labeling).
-- Fixed an issue where Excel did not close completely when both the AIP add-in and other add-ins are running.
+- Fixed an issue where Excel didn't close completely when both the AIP add-in and other add-ins are running.
 - Fixed an issue where Outlook failed to send a message with embedded images in rich-text with rules for [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) configured.
 - Fixed an issue where the AIP add-in failed to load in Office apps with language related errors.
 - Fixed an issue to prevent errors from occurring when removing protection from a PST file with special characters.